stevelorenz/build-vnf/README.md

 # Build VNF #

-Try different packet processing tools to build simple Virtualized Network Function (VNFs) in virtual machines or containers.
-The main concern of performance is the **low latency**.
+Test and evaluate different packet IO and processing tools for implementing Virtualized Network Function (VNFs) on virtual machines, Unikernels or containers.
+The main focus of performance here is the **low latency** (End-to-End service delay).
+Pros and cons of each tool should be studied and latter utilized for building VNF with different requirements.
+For example, firewalls or load balancers should be built using tools that provide high IO speeds but limited computing power.
+For compute-intensive network functions, such as data encryption, network coding and compressed sensing.
+The processing ability and delay performance of the tool should also be considered.

 Such VNFs should be latter integrated into the [SFC-Ostack](https://github.com/stevelorenz/sfc-ostack) framework.

-## Packet Processing Tools ##
+## Packet IO and Processing Tools ##

 1. Data Plane Development Kit (DPDK)
 1. IO Visor Project: eBPF + XDP